elevate0123/CSE/06 Sociology/Paper 1/010 Social Change in Modern Society +.md

 ### Post Modernist Perspective  on SC
-#PM characterized by a rejection of grand narratives, a scepticism of metanarratives, with a focus on the local and the particular
+#PM characterized by a rejection of grand narratives, a skepticism of metanarratives, with a focus on the local and the particular
 Post Modernist #PM see SC beyond integrating-conflict debate, rejecting the grand theories of SC as proposed by #Marx #ED #Parsons
 #SC not driven by any single factor, but rather by a complex interplay of forces.
 Reject the idea that SC is always progressive, pointing to the ways in which it can also lead to fragmentation and inequality

 ##### Features of PM on SC
-1. **Rejects grand narratives:** World is too complex and constantly changing to be understood in terms of a single, unified narrative
+1. Rejects grand narratives - World is too complex and constantly changing to be understood in terms of a single, unified narrative
-2. **Focuses on the local and the specific:** Best way to understand the world is to study it in its particularity, rather than trying to fit it into a pre-defined framework
+2. Focuses on the local and the specific - Best way to understand the world is to study it in its particularity, rather than trying to fit it into a pre-defined framework
-3. **Emphasizes the role of power:** Power relations shape our understanding of the world
+3. Emphasizes the role of power - Power relations shape understanding of the world
-4. **Rejects the idea of progress:** SC can also lead to fragmentation & inequality
+4. Rejects the idea of progress - SC can also lead to fragmentation & inequality
-5. **Emphasizes difference:** Postmodernists argue that there is no single, universal truth.
-Believe that there are multiple truths, each of which is valid from a particular perspective
+5. Emphasizes difference - There is no single, universal truth.
+There are multiple truths, each of which is valid from a particular perspective
-6. **Challenges traditional notions of social justice:** Notions are often based on a false universalism
+6. Challenges traditional notions of social justice - Notions are often based on a false universalism

 #### Key features of the postmodern perspective on SC
-1. **Rejects grand narratives:** Postmodernists reject the idea that there are any overarching theories that can explain the course of history.
+1. Rejects grand narratives - Postmodernists reject the idea that there are any overarching theories that can explain the course of history.
 They argue that the world is too complex and constantly changing to be understood in terms of a single, unified narrative
-2. **Focuses on the local and the specific:** Postmodernists focus on the local and the specific, rather than on the global or the universal.
+2. Focuses on the local and the specific - Postmodernists focus on the local and the specific, rather than on the global or the universal.
 They argue that the best way to understand the world is to study it in its particularity, rather than trying to fit it into a pre-defined framework
-3. **Emphasizes the role of power:** Postmodernists argue that power relations shape our understanding of the world.
+3. Emphasizes the role of power - Postmodernists argue that power relations shape our understanding of the world.
 They believe that the way we see the world is not simply a matter of individual perception, but is also influenced by the power relations that exist within society
-4. **Rejects the idea of progress:** Postmodernists reject the idea that social change is always progressive.
+4. Rejects the idea of progress - Postmodernists reject the idea that social change is always progressive.
 They argue that social change can also lead to fragmentation and inequality
-5. **Emphasizes difference:** Postmodernists argue that there is no single, universal truth.
+5. Emphasizes difference - Postmodernists argue that there is no single, universal truth.
 They believe that there are multiple truths, each of which is valid from a particular perspective
-6. **Challenges traditional notions of social justice:** Postmodernists have challenged traditional notions of social justice.
-They argue that these notions are often based on a false universalism  #features   #rephrase  #left
+6. Challenges traditional notions of social justice - Postmodernists have challenged traditional notions of social justice.
+They argue that these notions are often based on a false universalism  #features

 #### Feminist Perspective
-Emphasises centrality of gender in SC.
+Emphasises on centrality of gender in SC.
 Social Reality is viewed differently by both the sexes Rising awareness of rights, #feminisation of workforce, women #movements , challenging #gender stereotypes, changing social attitudes, are seen as new dimensions of #SC

 ##### Feminist Movement roles in bringing SC